w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 ```

 You can check the transaction status by using the value of the `InBlock` in
-[Polkascan](https://polkascan.io/polkadot-cc1).
+[Subscan](https://www.subscan.io/).
 Also, you can verify the bonding state under the
-[Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot-JS Apps Dashboard.
+[Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot-JS UI.

 ### Step 3.
 Nominate a validator